What is a stock car?

 Who can use the materials in the collection?

-The Stock Car Racing Collection is open to the public and welcomes all fans and scholars.
-Some rare or fragile materials are for in-building use only, but a number of items are available for short term loan.
+The Stock Car Racing Collection is open to the public.
+Archival and rare materials require an appointment.
 Individuals with Appalachian State University ID cards may check out some materials on site, and others may borrow them for short periods via their local library’s interlibrary loan service.